engineersamuel/dbits/source/_posts/2013-08-12-suppressing-knockout-dot-js-evaluation-errors.markdown

 ### Problem

 You may venture into working with much more unstructured content with Knockout.
 I personally prefer *schemaless*/*modeless* designs when working with projects that lend to that style.
-When I say *schemaless* or *modeless* I mean passing json directly from the database through the *response* to Knockout.
+When I say *schemaless* or *modeless* I mean passing json directly from the database through the *response* to Knockout observables.

 {% codeblock lang:coffeescript %}
 class @ViewModelProducts